mv-2112/canonical-openstack-docs/how-to/install/install-canonical-openstack-using-canonical-maas.rst

 .. code-block :: text

-   sunbeam prepare-node-script | bash -x && newgrp snap_daemon
+   sunbeam prepare-node-script --client | bash -x

 This command will: